42 Best Apps for Learning Mandarin Chinese in 2026

 Language learning is a vital experience that everyone should undertake at least once.
 It is intriguing and gives you a new perspective on your ideas and attitude by giving you a glimpse into another world.

-And for the Chinese, it is even more worthwhile.
-Although it is a challenging language, the benefits far overshadow the effort you may have to put into it.
+For the Chinese, it is even more worthwhile.
+Although it is a challenging language, the benefits far outweigh the effort required.

-To solve it, you have many apps to make your life comfortable studying Chinese.
+To solve this, you can use many apps to make your life easier while studying Chinese.
 I’ve checked and researched over 100 of them and only formed the standout apps on this list.

-These smartphones or tablet apps can encourage you to study anywhere and at any time.
+These smartphone or tablet apps can encourage you to study anytime, anywhere.
 Most cover overall Chinese skills.
-But some specialized ones can help you improve specific parts of the language.
+However, some specialized ones can help you improve specific parts of the language.

-Hopefully, this list of the best apps to learn Chinese can help with that.
+Hopefully, this list of the best apps to learn Chinese can help.
 The ones listed above are some of the most popular and seem effective and valuable.

-If you have any suggestions on missed-out good Mandarin learning apps or questions, write in the comments below.
+If you have any suggestions for good Mandarin learning apps that were missed or have any questions, write them in the comments below.

 Share your love